django-cms/django-cms/docs/how_to/21-headless.rst

 placeholder configuration.
 The second element is a tuple of placeholder names.
 The third element is the verbose description of the placeholder configuration which will be shown in the user interface.

+This scenario is useful when you do not want to design templates and focus on the content structure only.
+Editors will see a generic representation of the plugins in a minimally styled template.
+Note that the ``css`` and ``js``block of the plugin templates will be loaded also in this case.